mjclemente/pdfbox.cfc/README.md

 __Why not just use `cfpdf` and `cfdocument`?__

-PDFBox's performance is generally faster that CFML's built in functions, p
+CFML's built in methods have their place - if they work for you, keep using them.

+PDFBox's performance is generally faster that CFML's built in functions, particularly for extracting text.
+It provides more fine-grained control and insight into the underlying structures and data that make up a PDF (forms, links, javascript, metadata, etc.).
+Some PDF functionality is restricted to certain ColdFusion versions and engines, while PDFBox functions the same across engines and versions, providing flexibility in a codebase.

 ## Table of Contents